felipezarco/fn-code/README.md

 const binomialName = (animal === 'cat') ?
 'Felis catus' : 'Canis familiaris'
 ```

 This is meets the const criteria.
-But what if you would have a third species now (animal 'lion' for instance)?
+Now what if you would have a third species now (animal 'lion' for instance)?

 ```typescript
 const binomialName = (animal === 'cat') ?
 'Felis catus' : ((animal === 'lion') ?
 'Panthera leo' : 'Canis familiaris')